1234zou/MOKIT/README.md

   in Shell.
 The automr program will successively perform HF, GVB, and CASSCF computations.
 See [examples/](examples/) for more examples.

-QC Packages can be called by AutoMR
+QC Packages can be called by `automr`
 ----------
 * [Gaussian](http://gaussian.com/)
 * [PySCF](https://github.com/pyscf/pyscf)